gosphotodesign - Fotolia

 The analysts warn this will require even more component monitoring and software updating, and will also require that vehicle makers almost become software providers.
 “Asset operators will have to add software skills to their operations teams as they add smarter assets, and also add software and data terms to their contracts,” the analysts warn.

-The findings reflect the conversation Computer Weekly had with Häberli, the CTO of Domakaba, a company which is in the process of transforming itself and its channel partners to offer digital services for building access control.
+The findings reflect the conversation Computer Weekly had with Häberli, the CTO of Dormakaba, a company which is in the process of transforming itself and its channel partners to offer digital services for building access control.